 413.20.4 Construction Requirements.

+413.20.4.1 Weather Limitations.
+The scrub seal emulsion shall not be placed on any wet surface or when the ambient temperature or the temperature of the pavement on which the mixture is to be placed is below 60° F.

-413.20.4.1 Surface Preparation.
+413.20.4.2 Surface Preparation.
 The surface shall be thoroughly cleaned of all vegetation, loose material, dirt, mud and other objectionable material immediately prior to application of the scrub seal emulsion.